This article is the second one introducing DeFi. It will be followed and updated with links to the next articles.

 Okay, this is not taking into account the Binance Smart Chain fees, but they are really low (about $0.10 back then and about $0.10-$0.40 nowadays).

 Monitoring your impermanent losses is really important when you are a liquidity provider.
-Fortunately there is a really good app which help you to monitor your impermanent losses adn profits: YieldWatch.
+Fortunately there is a really good app which help you to monitor your impermanent losses and profits: YieldWatch.

 That's it for today.
 I hope these examples make all this a bit clearer and that you understand the risks you are willing to take by providing liquidity and the rewards you can hope to get.